christinabranson/pool-app-exercise-php/readme.md

 | name | string | Name of player |
 | timestamps |--| Created and modified |

-Relationships:

-* A player can have many games

 ### games

 | Column | Properties | Description |